 - Private schools

 - Privately owned schools

-Students taking individual courses can fulfill their re-certification/ re-newel requirements for their teaching license or as training requirements for commercial and/or private driving schools.
+Students may take individual courses to fulfill training requirements for commercial and/or private driving schools.

 Southwest Tech's Career Connections Center offers Services to assist students looking for job placement.